Visceral fat more of a health concern than subcutaneous fat

 Insulin resistance means that your body's muscle and liver cells don't respond adequately to normal levels of insulin, the pancreatic hormone that carries glucose into the body's cells.
 Glucose levels in the blood rise, heightening the risk for diabetes.
 Now for the good news.

-Exercise and dieting can help you get rid of belly fat
+Exercise and dieting helps you lose belly fat

 So what can we do about tubby tummies?
 A lot, it turns out.
-The starting point for bringing weight under control, in general, and combating abdominal fat, in particular, is regular moderate-intensity physical activity — at least 30 minutes per day (and perhaps up to 60 minutes per day) to control weight.
+The starting point for bringing weight under control, in general, and combating abdominal fat, in particular, is regular moderate-intensity physical activity — at least 30 minutes per day (and perhaps up to 60 minutes per day) to control weight and lose belly fat.
 Strength training (exercising with weights) may also help fight abdominal fat.
 Spot exercising, such as doing sit-ups, can tighten abdominal muscles, but it won't get at visceral fat.

 Diet is also important.
 Pay attention to portion size, and emphasize complex carbohydrates (fruits, vegetables, and whole grains) and lean protein over simple carbohydrates such as white bread, refined-grain pasta, and sugary drinks.
 Replacing saturated fats and trans fats with polyunsaturated fats can also help.